Genève-Cornavin railway station

-Geneva railway station (Gare de Genève), also known as Geneva Cornavin railway station, is Geneva's main train station, located in the centre of the city.
-The immediate area surrounding it is known as Cornavin; both names can be used interchangeably.
+Geneva railway station (Gare de Genève), also known as Geneva Cornavin railway station, is Geneva's main train station, located in Cornavin area; both names can be used interchangeably.

+It connects the Lausanne–Geneva line (15 kV at 16.7 Hz AC) to the east with the Lyon-Geneva line (25 kV at 50 Hz AC), which goes westwards to France and, for the first few kilometers, runs as a single track line alongside the double-track line to the airport, where most long-distance trains from the rest of Switzerland terminate.
+Traffic to France goes through border station and includes long-distance TGVs to Paris and southern France and regional express trains to Lyon.
+Cornavin is also the hub of the Léman Express network, with six routes in service, many of which travel over the newly opened CEVA, which leads to on its eastbound axis, and towards (L5) and (L6) on its westbound axis.

 The third largest train station in Switzerland by passenger numbers behind Zürich HB and Bern, with 156,000 users on average per working day in 2022, it sees over 720 train departures every day from its eight through-platforms.
 Platforms 6 and 7 have French and Swiss border controls.
-Long-distance and regional express trains leave for France without making any stops in Switzerland.
-Another reason to separate the tracks is the different electrical standards of the relevant railway system on either side.
-The French system uses 25 kV at 50 Hz AC, but the Swiss system uses 15 kV AC at 16.7 Hz.

-The station connects to one Swiss mainline, the Lausanne–Geneva line, which links the city with the rest of Switzerland, to the east.
-Many long-distance trains from this line continue to and terminate at the airport, 6 minutes away.
-There is also significant traffic to France westwards along the Lyon-Geneva line, which, for the first few kilometres, runs as a single track line alongside the double-track line to the airport.
-Traffic to France includes long-distance TGVs to Paris and southern France and regional trains to Lyon via Bellegarde.
-Cornavin is also the hub of the Léman Express network, with six routes in service.
-Many of these routes travel over the newly opened CEVA, which leads to on its eastbound axis, and towards (L5) and (L6) on its westbound axis.

-Facilities

-The facilities at the station include a police station, a pharmacy, several supermarkets, coffee shops, bakeries, food stands, clothing shops and multiple other establishments.
+Facilities at the station include a police station, a pharmacy, several supermarkets, coffee shops, bakeries, food stands, clothing shops and multiple other establishments.

-Nearby area features

-Located directly outside the station are bus and tram stops for Transports Publics Genevois services to all over Geneva city, its canton and nearby French locales, a taxi rank, banks, cash machines, post offices, hotels, cinemas, jewellers, book shops, money exchange services, restaurants, bars, and fast food restaurants.